AaltoRSE/speech2text/docs/source/user_guide.md

 >```bash
 >unset SPEECH2TEXT_EMAIL
 >```
-> This is equal to not running the `export EMAIL=my.name@aalto.fi command` command in the first place.
+> This is equal to not running the `export EMAIL=my.name@aalto.fi` command in the first place.
 However, receiving the notifications is recommended.

 Finally, submit all the audio files in your folder to the Triton job queue (remember to replace `my-audio-folder` with the name of the folder you just uploaded) with
 ```